Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 64 – 84 centimeters (25 – 33 inches)

 Known as the true Viking sheep, Gute is a domestic and most primitive breed native to the Swedish island of Gotland.
 Both ewes and rams have horns along with fleece of many different colors and patterns in each individual.
 The most common color of Gute is gray, and they have tan and white hair on their head and legs.
 These sheep have coarse wool with a mixture of fine wool and kemp fiber that can be either straight or wavy.
-Males have long thick mane hair on the neck and along the throat while females also possess this with lesser amount.
-This breed shed their fleece once a year, typically in the summer months.
+Males have long thick mane hair on the neck and along the throat while females also possess this with a lesser amount.
+This breed sheds their fleece once a year, typically in the summer months.

 Being one of the largest sheep, size is not the only thing that this breed is famous for.
 Gute sheep are also seasonal breeders whose breeding season begins in late October and early November.
-The Gute sheep is raised mainly for genetic conservation, but they are also very active and hardy animals.
+The Gute sheep are raised mainly for genetic conservation, but they are also very active and hardy animals.
 Raising them is beneficial and easy, and these animals can live up to 12 years which is quite long.
 Hobby spinners are also fond of them due to their beautiful fiber and high quality wool for felting.
 Plus with the fact that they are fast growing, these sheep reach ideal slaughter size at between 5 to 7 months old.
 Their meat is delicious and mild, making them great food as well.

 6Mouflon